 Aimed at: People with a new business idea or those who want help to start a new business

 How to get it: Register online and pay a one-off registration fee

 BMNZ mentors are experienced business people with expertise in new ventures.
 They have an understanding of the steps needed to validate a business idea or get a new business off the ground.

 Over a six-month period, volunteer mentors work alongside a person with a new business or idea to:

 Start-up mentoring programme (external link) — Business Mentors NZ

 Map out clear goals at the start to get the best out of your mentoring relationship.

-There are few government grants or funding schemes available to businesses just starting out.
+There are few government grants or funding schemes available to the self-employed and businesses just starting out.
 If you’re eligible, you might have to match any funding you get.
 Your Regional Business Partner will help you find suitable grants.

 Here are two funding schemes specifically for new businesses.